GeneSJC/walkMVC/README.md

 I organized this structure because I got tired of always having to master all the ins & outs of some MVC framework every time a new project comes along.

 The aim of this structure is to allow the developer to quickly define the model data in PHP:
-a) DB tables with the ORM
+* DB tables with the ORM
-b) The HTML-form structure with jquery.dform
+* The HTML-form structure with jquery.dform

 Additionally, support for REST is incorporated with slim.
 However, there are still some things to fix there - see todo.txt